 Instant Pot Garlic Sesame Chicken

-Instant Pot Garlic Sesame Chicken is one of the easiest dump-and-cook meals.
-It is very tasty and flavorful, yet ready in just 30 minutes.
-It features juicy chicken meat soaked in garlic and ginger brown sugar sauce.
-The dish is sweet and savory, with a little spiciness from the red pepper flakes.
-It is served topped with crunchy toasted sesame seeds and chopped green onions.
+Instant Pot Garlic Sesame Chicken is one of the easiest dump-and-cook meals that I can always rely on during a busy weekend night.
+It is incredibly delicious with complex flavors yet ready in just 30 minutes.
+It features juicy chicken meat soaked in a garlic, ginger, and brown sugar sauce.
+The dish is sweet and savory, with a hint of spice from red pepper flakes, and is served topped with crunchy toasted sesame seeds and chopped green onions.

 Table of contents

-All you have to do is dump all the ingredients in the pressure cooker and sip on wine, while a great meal in 30 minutes or less, which is considering the pressure and natural release time!
+I am obsessed with using my Pressure Cooker to make easy weeknight meals, and this dish is so flavorful and easy to make that it will quickly become a family favorite.
+Instead of going out or ordering takeout, it’s more budget-friendly and time-efficient to just cook it at home.
+All I have to do is dump all the ingredients into the pot and sip wine while a great meal cooks in 30 minutes or less, considering the pressure and natural release time!
 Winner, winner – tasty, easy, and with just one pot to clean!

 Why you will love this recipe